alihassan18/libonomy-documentation/docs/Guide/Validators/run-a-validator.md

 # Setup A Validator

 :::info
-Remember that validator functionality falls under staking channel of aphelion where the initial support covers the Dpos+Pbft chains.
-For this purpose, libonomy development team has added the support for tendermint and other POS variant chains.
+Remember that validator functionality falls under staking channel of Aphelion where the initial support covers the Dpos+Pbft chains.
+For this purpose, Libonomy development team has added the support for tendermint and other POS variant chains.
 In order to interact with AI and POW channels this section shouldn't be used.
 :::

 Kindly run your mainnet node before creating the validator [Run Mainnet Node](../Installation/join-staking-network.md) guide.